yourdesigncoza/get-insider-db/README.md

 ## Project Overview
 - Loads raw SEC Form 345 TSVs into a relational database, normalizes transactions, and caches insider classifications.
 - Detects windows where multiple real insiders buy in unison, scores conviction using role weights and behavior features, and exports ranked clusters.
-- Optional Tiingo enrichment adds post-signal returns and drawdowns to evaluate results.
+- Optional Alpha Vantage enrichment adds post-signal returns and drawdowns to evaluate results.

 ## Architecture
 - **Data ingestion:** `scripts/load_form345_quarter.py` scans `data/extracted/*_form345` folders, ingests TSVs into the DB, and keeps a `loaded_to_db.txt` log to avoid reprocessing. `scripts/load_quarter.py` is a thin wrapper for ad-hoc loads.